ben0i0d/jupyter/README.md

 ### List of images that are currently being built
 * Upstream: Mirror upstream, benchmarking against the jupyter official minimal-notebook image
     * Description
-        1. Upstream has switched to `debian:trixie-slim`, and GPU upstream images are also built based on `debian:trixie`
+        1. Upstream has switched to `debian:bookworm-slim`, and GPU upstream images are also built based on `debian:bookworm`
         2. By default, we add the domain certificate of eoelab.org, which does not pose any security issues
         3. Sudo is added for passwordless use.
 In scenarios with high security requirements, do not allow privilege escalation
         4. Provided packages: file compression/extraction (.zip), project management (git), Chinese fonts (fonts-wqy-zenhei)